 The 2020-21 Calendar

-Western Growers supports the continuous improvement of the LGMA-approved leafy green food safety guidelines.
-Western Growers maintains a Master Calendar to facilitate a systematic amendment process.
-On January 9, 2020 Western Growers published the 2020-2021 calendar.
-This year the first topics for review include agricultural water and field sanitation.
+Western Growers supports the continuous improvement of the LGMA-approved leafy green food safety guidelines and maintains a Master Calendar to facilitate a systematic amendment process.

-- AZ LGMA 2020 Final Guidelines (clean version)
+- AZ LGMA 2020 Current Guidelines (clean version)

-- CA LGMA 2020 Final Guidelines (clean version)
+- CA LGMA 2020 Current Guidelines (clean version)

 - AZ LGMA 2020 Soil Amendments Excerpt – Working Draft